 Rachad played leading roles in software projects in medical informatics and bioinformatics for major employers in the US, Canada, and overseas, including: University of Connecticut Medical Center, Faisal Specialist Hospital, Nightingale Informatix (now part of Telus Health), Incyte Genomics, and Curagen.
 Rachad is also a member of Canada Health Infoway, and has been serving as a volunteer member of the HL-7 Canada Council since 2011; a leadership position reviewing the latest e-health standards.
 Rachad earned a Bachelor in Biology form the American University of Beirut, and two Masters from Northeaster University in Boston: one in Pharmacology and the other in Information Systems. //

-Fan Dong is a Director, System Development at Indoc Research since 2016.
+Fan Dong is a Director, Systems Development at Indoc Research since 2016.
 Fan is working to build an informatics platform that aims to bring health care data from a variety of sources and design system architecture that orchestrates a large collection of Software services to manage the data life cycle.
 Before joining Indoc Research, Fan’s main responsibilities at Baycrest Hospital were to develop a pipeline framework that facilities the Neuroimaging data processing and maintain a cloud infrastructure to support the data collection and analysis.
 Beside coding and reading how to write the beautiful code, he enjoys swimming and playing table tennis.

 Apurv H. Samant is a Front-End Developer at Indoc Research where he focuses on developing responsive dashboards, websites and data web portals, building product prototypes and Material UI designs.
 Apurv graduated with a MSc in Computer Science from University of Plymouth, UK.
 He has spent the past six years working from a Junior Web Developer to UI/UX Specialist in London (England), Mumbai (India) and Toronto (Canada).